-At the Tip of the Chin: Closed eyes are rolled downwards to the center of the chin.
-This location corresponds to the Moon Center.
+Close your eyes and shift your focus down, to the center of the chin.
+This point of focus corresponds to the Moon Center.